How and when to ask for a pay rise

 7. Go for it.

-If you've done all of the above, you've prepared and presented yourself and your case honestly and confidently.
+If you’ve done all of the above, you’ve prepared well and made your case with honesty and confidence.
 If you're still worried, remember that HR and managers are employees of the company.
 They've been in this exact situation in their career at some point as well and will be able to relate.

 Whatever the response, you'll have showcased your value, reconnected with what's important to you and have confidently put yourself forward.
 Trust me, you'll be on the right radar.